Driving through Idaho Falls?

 10. Brown Street Signs

 Any streets with brown street signs mean that is part of the historical district.
 Check out these lovely homes!
 One of the buildings in brick used to be a train station!

 11. Idaho National Laboratory

 There is also a nuclear lab one could visit about 40 or so miles from town.
-It is open to visitors in the summer.
-It has been open since the 30s/40s.
+It is open to visitors in the summer since the 30s/40s.
 It even powered Arco, another town nearby, the United States’ first nuclear powered town.

 If you are looking for some fun and don’t want to drive to Vegas, here is a small casino a few miles outside Idaho Falls.

 The following aren’t near Idaho Falls, but close enough to mention:

 1. Craters of the Moon